ak-ngrr/exchanger/README.md

 - A web browser

 # Steps to run the application
 - The application needs a valid token to fetch the information from the api server.
-That can be foung in the file "src\app\core\contants.ts".
-User would need to replace it with a new valid token and then can run the application.
+That can be found in the file "src\environments\environment.ts".
+User would need to replace API_KEY with a new valid token and then can run the application.

 - Command to run the application
   **ng serve**